 “But it’s white!!
 That’s vanilla!”

-If you have ever dealt with a two-year-old that you’re trying to be nice to, you’ll know this conversation went no where.
+If you have ever tried to be polite to an obstinate two-year-old, you know this conversation went no where.
 My mom must have been in a really good mood since we were on vacation, because both she and my grandmother just let me carry on.
 As much as they tried to convince me to pick out an ice cream: strawberry, chocolate, tutti fruiti, whatever, I left the ice cream shop empty handed.
 I recall believing the man at some point, but I stuck to my beliefs on principle.
 Vanilla ice cream is supposed to be white.
 Not yellow.

 This ice cream is sure to disappoint my inner toddler.